isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 Skip to Step 3 if Step 2a was chosen and successfully executed to create star schema tables.

 **2b.
-Gold Layer in Fabric Warehouse** - Fabric Data Factory Pipeline is implemented to use Spark Notebooks for building Bronze and Silver Layers in a Lakehouse but T-SQL scripts for building out the final Gold Layer persisted in Fabric Warehouse.
+Gold Layer in Fabric Warehouse** - Fabric Data Factory Pipeline is implemented to use Spark Notebooks for building Bronze and Silver Layers in a Lakehouse but SQL Stored Procedures for building out the final Gold Layer persisted in Fabric Warehouse.

 You will need the Lakehouse name from Step 1 and if you used the suggested name **cms_lakehouse** it will be easier otherwise a few edits in T-SQL scripts will be required.